 Children in employment

-Legislation requires that a school aged child who undertakes part time work for a for profit organisation must have a work permit licensed by the local council.
+Legislation requires that a school aged child who undertakes part time work for a for-profit organisation must have a work permit issued by your local council.

 Part-time work that children of school age can do